-Learn 15 Key Elements of Mise en Scene from This Handy Infographic
+Learn Mise en Scene's 15 Key Elements in This Handy Infographic

 What the hell is mise en scene and why is it important to filmmaking?

 If you're just starting to study the craft of filmmaking you've probably come across a strange word you've never seen before: mise en scene.